NASA-SW-VnV/ikos/analyzer/README.md

 $ ikos -a boa --ikos-pp --show-checks prog.bc
 ```

-The option `ikos-pp` runs IkosPP, a preprocessor of LLVM bitecode that facilitates the task of static analysis.
+The option `ikos-pp` runs Ikos-PP, a preprocessor of LLVM bitecode that facilitates the task of static analysis.
 IkosPP performs a set of LLVM bitcode transformations that can improve both the precision of the subsequent analyses as well as performance.

 ### Compiling a whole C project with LLVM to generate a single .bc file